ibm-cloud-docs/vpc/2022-03-29-migration.md

 ```
 {: pre}

-The examples use `jq` as a parser, a third-party tool licensed under the [MIT license](https://stedolan.github.io/jq/download/). `jq` might not come preinstalled on all VPC images available when you create an instance.
-You might need to install `jq` before use or use another parser of your choice.
+The examples use `jq` as a parser, a third-party tool licensed under the [MIT license](https://stedolan.github.io/jq/download/).
+Some operating systems do not include `jq` by default.
+Install `jq` before use or substitute another JSON parser.
 {: note}

 ### Security group association examples